bongohive-internship/css-introduction-Zawadi15/README.md

 tincidunt quis, accumsan porttitor, facilisis luctus, metus</p>

 ```
-## Save changes and open you index.html file in the browser
+## Save changes and open your index.html file in the browser

-### nicely done time to effect change with css
+### nicely done time to effect change with CSS

 ## HTML/CSS linking
-### notic how your page show up as just plan text!!
-This means your css in not linked to your html
+### notice how your page shows up as just plan text!!
+This means your CSS in not linked to your HTML

 # Linking HTML/CSS
-#### We know we have a foler and a file called main.css that html needs to know about
+#### We know we have a folder and a file called main.css that HTML needs to know about

-### This can easily be achieved through the use of the html link element, but it can be hard to get your head around at first.
+### This can easily be achieved through the use of the HTML link element, but it can be hard to get your head around at first.
 In the header section, add in:

 ```
 <head>